The son of an Armenian priest murdered in Iran has posted a video on social media in support of Iranian protesters.

 See this post on Instagram

-La analysis entitled "We will win" and published on social networks, is the work of Joseph Hospian, an Iranian writer, director and producer based in Los Angeles, to support the protests in Iran.
+La video entitled "We will win" and published on social networks, is the work of Joseph Hospian, an Iranian writer, director and producer based in Los Angeles, to support the protests in Iran.
 He is the son of Hayk Hospian, an Armenian-born priest, Congregational Bishop of the Congregation of Iran and human rights activist.
 He had been assassinated in Iran in 1994.

 Image Credit: Shutterstock / Alexandros Michailidis / Demonstrations in Belgium in support of the Iranian people after the death of Masha Amini